clarkgrubb/data-tools/doc/xlsx-to-csv.1.md

 DIRECTORY must not already exist.

+Output is UTF-8 encoded.

 .xlsx files are the format used by Excel since 2007.
 The .xlsx file format defined by ECMA-376.
 An .xlsx file is a ZIP archive of a directory containing XML documents.

-Before 2007 Excel used the .xls format.  `xlsx-to-csv` cannot read .xls files.
+The `unzip -l` command can be used to list the contents of a ZIP archive and hence an .xlsx file.

+`xlsx-to-csv` also works on .xls files which were used by Excel before 2007.

+The tool can easily take a minute or more to process a large (~100MB) workbook.
+Unfortunately, it takes about this long just to list the sheet names with the `--list` flag.
+Hence it is more efficient to extract all of the sheets from a large workbook even if only one of the sheets is needed.

 # OPTIONS